Southern Baptist Theological Seminary: Academics, philosophy and faculty

 In 1993, the seminary's president Albert Mohler came into office re-affirming the seminary's historic "Abstract of Principles", part of the original charter of Southern created in 1858.
 The charter stated that every Professor must agree to "teach in accordance with, and not contrary to, the Abstract of Principles hereinafter laid down" and that "a departure" from the principles in the Abstract of Principles would be grounds for resignation or removal by the Trustees.

 Mohler, following these instructions, required that current professors affirm, without any spoken or unspoken reservations, the Abstract of Principles.
 Professors were also asked to affirm the Baptist Faith and Message (BF&M, the doctrinal statement of the SBC), since Southern is an agency of the SBC and the SBC mandated affirmation of the BF&M as a requirement for continued employment.
 An overwhelming majority of faculty affirmed the Abstract of Principles, but declined to affirm some of the doctrines stated in the BF&M which had recently been amended to bring it in line with more conservative positions held by the SBC.
 In the wake of the subsequent dismissal or resignation of a large percentage of the faculty, Southern has replaced them with new professors who agree to adhere to the BF&M in addition to the seminary's Abstract of Principles.

 In 2005, Southern revised its pastoral care and counseling major.
 It ended the counseling program which it had been offering since the 1950s, under Wayne Oates and his colleagues.
 It replaced it with the "Nouthetic Counseling" or Bible-based counseling program, championed by Jay E. Adams since the 1970s.
 The dean of Southern Seminary's school of theology stated that the change was necessary because a successful integration of modern psychology and theology was not possible.

-In 2009, Southern Seminary expanded its doctoral program to include a Spirituality PhD.
-Students pursuing this degree try to incorporate their Christian-based spirituality with research for a dissertation.